bdhave/vault4summon/readme.md

 # vault4summon: this project implement a [CyberArk Summon](https://cyberark.github.io/summon/) provider using [Hashicorp Vault](https://www.vaultproject.io/) as secrets provider

-`This project is distributed under the terms of the European Union Public Licence (EUPL) Version 1.2 or newer.`
+>This project is distributed under the terms of the European Union Public Licence (EUPL) Version 1.2 or newer.` You can find the latest version of the EUPL licence [here](https://ec.europa.eu/isa2/solutions/european-union-public-licence-eupl_en).

-You can find the latest version of the EUPL licence [here](https://ec.europa.eu/isa2/solutions/european-union-public-licence-eupl_en).
+> The work on this software project is in no way associated with my employer nor with the role I'm having at my employer.
+Any requests for changes will be decided upon exclusively by myself based on my personal preferences.
+I maintain this project as much or as little as my spare time permits.

-**WARNING: the current code was only tested with a Hashicorp Vault Server in development mode.**
+**WARNING: the current code was only tested with a Hashicorp Vault Server in development mode.
 **It must therefore be considered as a Proof of Concept, and it is not intended to be used in production until [issue 1](https://github.com/bdhave/vault4summon/issues/1#issue-798122084) is  closed**